 The answer?
+"A man."
 As a baby, a human goes about on all fours ("four legs in the morning"; morning = childhood), until he learns to walk, which he does so well into adulthood ("two legs in the afternoon"; afternoon = adulthood), until old age requires him to use a cane to support himself ("three legs in the evening", evening = old age), finally he dies ("no legs at night", night = death).
-So the answer is "a man".

 - Sakon from Karakurizoushi Ayatsuri Sakon corrects a man who tells him about the Egyptian riddle of the sphinx.

 - Parodied in Final Fantasy: Unlimited episode 16, where the "correct" answer is the Hemoran bacterium.
-The person who answered "a human" got it wrong.
+The person who answers "a human" gets it wrong.
+The riddle giver in that episode is cheating, so the person answering is always wrong.
+The only "true" correct answer was to point out that the riddler is cheating.

 - Spoofed, along with many other stock riddles, in Sovisa when Alexi is confronted by a riddle-telling old man (a further spoof, in that the man states it's one of the few jobs a man of his age can hold down), Alexi antagonizes him by answering his riddles before he's finished telling them.
 A section of the text is as follows: